Skip to main content

 Colonic cleansing rids the body of evil toxins.

-We accept many recommendations as true in the absence of data or in some cases even if data refutes the claim.
-Some folks still believe that the measles vaccine causes autism which is been roundly debunked.
-And dislodging these myths takes effort and time.
-When I was a younger doctor, antibiotics were routinely prescribed for sore throats and presumed bacterial ear infections..
+We accept many medical recommendations as sound in the absence of supportive data or in some cases, even if data refutes the claim.
+Many folks, including current governmental public health leaders, still maintain that the measles vaccine causes autism which has been roundly debunked.
+Dislodging medical myths takes effort, time and open mindedness of the believers.
+When I was a younger doctor, antibiotics were routinely prescribed for sore throats and ear infections..
 When these patients recovered, the antibiotics were credited with the salutary outcome.
 Doctors were simply following the teachings and customs of that era.
-Nowadays, physicians approach these patients much more conservatively, but this did take a while.
+Nowadays, physicians approach these patients much more conservatively, but this therapeutic retreat took a few decades.

-Following a tradition doesn’t mean the practice is sound.
-Medical evidence should rule the day.
+Following a tradition doesn’t mean that the practice is sound.
+Robust medical evidence should be our professional guidepost.
 And if there is no underlying supportive scientific data, then ideally the treatment should be tested to verify efficacy.

-What if your doctor counseled no popcorn ever!
+What if your doctor counseled no popcorn forever!

-As a gastroenterologist, I have seen many patients who have suffered diverticulitis over the past few decades.
-In this disease, there are outpouchings in the large intestine and one of them has become infected or inflamed.
-Many of these patients have been strongly advised by their physicians to avoid nuts and seeds from fear that one of them might land in a pouch and stir up another diverticulitis attack.
+As a gastroenterologist, I have seen many patients who have suffered diverticulitis.
+In this disease, there are outpouchings in the large intestine and one of them becomes infected or inflamed.
+Many of these patients have been strongly advised by their physicians and others to avoid nuts and seeds from fear that one of them might land in a pouch and stir up another diverticulitis attack.
 I have patients who haven’t had a peanut or popcorn in decades.
 Of course, if these patients have remained well they will credit their dietary restrictions with this good fortune.
 However, there is not a shred of medical evidence that one’s diet has a role in preventing this disease.
-Why would physicians advise and patients accept advice that has no supportive evidence?
-And to add a measure of irony, new evidence has challenged the established dogma that every patient with diverticulitis should receive antibiotics!
+Why, then should physicians advise and patients accept advice that has no supportive evidence?

-Look, my hands aren’t clean either.
-For instance, I’ve recommended fiber to many of my patients with various types of bowel disturbances in the absence of supportive medical evidence.
-My guess is that your physician has practiced the 'art of medicine' as well when the science isn't there.
+My hands aren’t entirely clean either.
+I am culpable of accepting and perpetuating certain practices that have been passed down but never proven.
+For instance, I’ve recommended therapeutic or dietary measures to many of my patients with various types of bowel disturbances in the absence of supportive medical evidence.
+My guess is that your physician has also practiced the 'art of medicine' when the science isn't there.
+In a perfect world, we would be guided by high quality randomized controlled trials for every medical issue.
+Reader Alert: The world is imperfect!

-And while having evidence is optimal, the absence of evidence doesn’t mean that the treatment is not effective.
-How many things do we do in life that we strongly believe are beneficial but haven’t been tested?
+And while having solid evidence is optimal, the absence of evidence doesn’t mean that the treatment is not effective.
+How many actions and decisions in life do we strongly believe are beneficial but haven’t been tested?
 But we should look for a better reason to perpetuate a practice than this is how it has always been done.
 At some point, let's shake up the system and ask, 'why are we still doing it this way?'

 Comments